OCA/hr/hr_employee_contract_history/README.rst

 Employee Contract History
 =========================

-Calculates first and current contract for employees and assigns job position on current contract to employee.
+* Computes first contract of employees
+* Computes the current contract of employees
+* Compute job ID of employee from job on current contract of employee

 Installation
 ============